Experiencing Reverse Culture Shock as a Military Family

 Reverse Culture Shock Can Be Emotionally or Physically Overwhelming

 Some parts of reverse culture shock are fun.
 The first time I walked into Target after more than three years away, I was giddy with excitement.
 Overseas, there aren’t many "big box" stores.
 Small local stores have limited selections and no convenient parking.
 Shopping can be complicated and time-consuming.
 In America, having so much selection in one store was mind boggling.
 I wandered through the aisles, marveling how easy and fun it was. $300 later, I realized I would need a lot more self-control when shopping in America!
-After a year in the States, I still feel amazed and overwhelmed by the huge selections in stores like Michael’s craft store or even CVS pharmacy.
+After a year back in the U.S., I still feel amazed and overwhelmed by the huge selections in stores like Michael’s craft store or even a CVS pharmacy.

 Other times, reverse culture shock is unpleasant.
 Technology presented the biggest surprise.
 When we left for Europe in 2012, we had basic smart phones, with a free upgrade every few years.
 In Europe, I became used to a basic flip phone with no camera or Internet.
 I almost never used it, so it cost 10 Euros per month ($12).
-Imagine our shock when we returned to America and learned thst our carrier no longer offered free upgrades.
+Imagine our shock when we returned to America and learned that our carrier no longer offered free upgrades.
 A basic smart phone would cost $500!
 Our monthly cell phone bill would be over $200.
 Standing in the store adjusting our budget, I felt physically sick, dizzy, and disoriented.

 Reverse Culture Shock Changes You Permanently